Friday's Sports Transactions

 |Major League Soccer

+FC DALLAS — Announced the retirements of F Colin Bonner and M Timo Pitter.

-NEW ENGLAND REVOLUTION — Acquired D Benjamin Angoua on loan from EA Guingamp (Ligue 1-France).
+NEW ENGLAND REVOLUTION — Acquired D Benjamin Angoua on loan from Guingamp (Ligue 1-France).

 NEW YORK CITY FC — Traded G Josh Saunders to Orlando City for a 2019 fourth-round draft pick.
 Signed D Alexander Callens.